ajewelbd/real-time-chat-with-socket/README.md

 ## Run via docker

+- Ensure `.env` file properly configured.
-- To build and run the application with Docker Compose, navigate to your project's directory in the terminal and run:
+- To build and run the application with Docker Compose, navigate to the project's directory in the terminal and run:

 ```sh
 docker-compose up --build